wwami-pipeline/NWHCP-docker/readme.md

 You must do everything with sudo there.

 Clone/pull this repo somewhere, now it's in /NWHCP/NWHCP-docker.

+IMPORTANT: check in docker-compose-prod.yml if RED_CAP_API_KEY is the correct one, which is provided in NWHCP Technical Documenation.
+If it's not, change it with vim, DO NOT push the API key to GitHub for security reasons.

 Before deploying, you have to stop current running services.